Eravikulam National Park

 Another place of interest, located about 13 km from Munnar Town, is Mattupetty.
 Situated at a height of 1700 m above sea level, Mattupetty is known for its storage masonry dam and the beautiful lake, which offers pleasurable boat rides, enabling one to enjoy the surrounding hills and landscape.

 Pallivasal, located at about 3 km from Chithirapuram in Munnar is the venue of the first Hydro-electric project in Kerala.
-It is a place of immense scenic beauty and is often favoured by visitors as a picnic spot.
+It is a place of immense scenic beauty and is often favored by visitors as a picnic spot.

 Chinnakanal & Anayirangal